girishkuniyal/Soduku-solver/README.md

 1) Contribution in creating binary for Window and create window Qt project.
 I want GUI in window also.(Because this qt project GUI is for linux version only).

-#Steps of Using Soduku Solver(Linux user with Qt creater/library only):
+#Steps of Using Soduku Solver:

 STEP 1